thehighnibble/thehighnibble.github.io/docs/vt132/README.md

 - supports serial baud rates of 4800, 9600, 14400, 19200, 38400, 57600, 1152000 from the UART
   - making it compatible with all the speeds of the [RC2014 Dual Serial Module SIO/2](https://rc2014.co.uk/modules/dual-serial-module-sio2/) or similar
   - does not currently support 'autobaud'
-    - but is selected by a press button switch on the PCB
+    - but is selected by the 'Prog' press button switch on the PCB
     - the chosen speed is stored in NVRAM and persists through resets and power cycling
 - supports CTS/RTS hardware flow-control over a 6-pin modified FTDI style modem header (not the RC2014 Enhanced Bus)
   - making it compatible with the [SC104 Z80 SIO/2 Module](https://smallcomputercentral.wordpress.com/sc104-z80-sio-2-module-rc2014/) with CTS/RTS flow-control

-A full list of the 'AT' command set implemented and details of all the 'S' registers and their use will be covered on a separate page (tba).
+A full list of the 'AT' command set implemented and details of all the 'S' registers and their use is covered in the ['AT' (Hayes) Serial Modem Operation Manual](operation/modem/)

+### Over-the-Air (OTA) Firmware Updates

+- Firmware updates are hosted on [GitHub](https://github.com/thehighnibble/vt132)
+- The current production firmware (V1.0.0) can always be found at [github.com/thehighnibble/vt132/releases/latest](https://github.com/thehighnibble/vt132/releases/latest)
+- OTA Updates can be performed directly from the VT132 over Wi-Fi with only power, a VGA monitor and PS/2 keyboard connected, no connected RC2014 or PC is required

+The process for OTA Updates is covered in the [OTA Updates Manual](operation/ota/)

 ## Availability